ebresafegaga/oii/README.md

 # Oii

-This is just a simple ocaml library to have a taste of dependent types with GADTs in Ocaml
+This is just a simple library to have a taste of dependent types with GADTs in Ocaml

 ---